-He and his wife Amy have been married 25 years now.
-They have four children, Adam (married and out on his own), Josh, Peter, and Emily, Dave has served on the missions’ committee and with the boy’s ministries at Cornerstone.
-He love being part of, and serving, God’s family at Cornerstone.
+He and his wife Amy have been married 25 years.
+They have four children; Adam (married and out on his own), Josh, Peter, and Emily.
+Dave has served on the missions committee and with the boys’ ministries at Cornerstone.
+He loves being part of, and serving, God’s family at Cornerstone.

-There is a catechism question which asks: “what is my only hope in life in death”, where the answer is “that I am not my own, but belong to my faithful savior, Jesus Christ.”
-Dave trusts God to make this only hope in Christ the resounding theme of my life.
+There is a catechism question which asks: “What is my only hope in life in death?”, where the answer is, “That I am not my own, but belong to my faithful savior, Jesus Christ.”
+Dave trusts God to make this only hope in Christ the resounding theme of his life.

-Seth was born in into a Christian family and is very thankful for the strong Christian heritage that has been passed down through his extended family.
+Seth was born into a Christian family and is very thankful for the strong Christian heritage that has been passed down through his extended family.
 He has known Christ’s love and forgiveness from an early age.
 He attended Christian school and was then homeschooled through his high school years.
 Seth graduated from the University of Delaware where he was involved with Intervarsity Christian Fellowship.
-Since the age of twelve he have had the privilege of working with his dad and grandfather in the family construction business and have participated in the building of many local churches and schools including Cornerstone.
+Since the age of twelve he has had the privilege of working with his dad and grandfather in the family construction business and has participated in the building of many local churches and schools, including Cornerstone.

 Mark did not grow up in a Christian home, but was taken to Sunday school as a child.
 He was convicted and saved at the age of 16 by God’s grace and love.
 The Lord used his youth leader, Ralph Trout, to bring the Gospel to him.
 Ralph was his mentor and his friend.
-Bob served the Lord as a youth leader and Sunday school teacher of all ages at Bethany Orthodox Presbyterian Church.
-He became a ruling elder at this church in 1984 and served in the position for eighteen years.
-He was elected as a Ruling Elder at Cornerstone in 2004.
+Mark served the Lord as a youth leader and Sunday school teacher of all ages at Bethany Orthodox Presbyterian Church and became a ruling elder at this church in 1984 and served in the position for eighteen years.
+In 2004, Mark was elected as a Ruling Elder at Cornerstone.
 The Lord has given him the opportunity to teach adult Sunday school and lead a home group.
 Also, he has served on the Presbytery Credentials Committee and has served on the Board of the Prison Outreach of Delaware.

 Marsh and Eileen retired from their Infectious Disease practice 2 years ago and have appreciated the blessing of being able to serve their family and church with their additional time.
 They have been members at Cornerstone for about 20 years and have enjoyed participating in Home Groups and other ministries.
 Currently, they are involved in Session, Home Groups, ESL, Men’s and Women’s Ministry and Family Promise.
 Their callings are similar in one-on-one relationships and small groups, as well as reaching out to the culturally diverse community.